lynch24/Second-Year/README.md

-# Second Year Project + Java
+# Second Year Projects

 ## About

-This repo contains my work in the following DCU CASE2 modules
+This repo contains my work in  DCU CASE2

-1. CA216 - Operating systems (Python & C)
-2. CA269 - Programming 3 ( Java)
-3. CA284 - Systems programming(C)